 The Call of Duty Endowment uses a performance-driven approach to fund organizations delivering the highest standards of quality and cost-efficient veteran job placement services.
 Beyond funding, we partner with our grantees to provide an array of advice and support aimed at maximizing their impact.

-In 2022, our grantee organization’s average cost to place a veteran in a job was $618, about 1/13 of the cost of U.S. government efforts.
+In 2023, our grantee organization’s average cost to place a veteran in a job was $601, about 1/19 of the cost of U.S. government efforts.
 This is made possible by a commitment to high-performance standards that are measured on a quarterly basis, including:

 In addition to supporting its grantees, the Endowment is committed to highlighting high performance in the veteran employment space through its Seal of Distinction program, which provides both a $30,000 prize and national recognition to winners of the award.

-Activision Blizzard pays for all the Endowment’s overhead costs.
+Learn About Our Founding StoryActivision Blizzard pays for all the Endowment’s overhead costs.

-of donations received go directly to Endowment grantees.
+of donations go directly to the Call of Duty Endowment

 The Call of Duty Endowment is a 501(c)(3) nonprofit organization supported by Activision Blizzard.
-To date, the company has donated more than $40 million to the Endowment, which has successfully placed over 125 ,000 veterans into high-quality jobs through more than $73 million in grants.
+To date, the company has donated more than $52 million to the Endowment, which has successfully placed over 140,000 veterans into high-quality jobs through more than $84 million in grants.

-Co-founded by Activision Blizzard CEO Bobby Kotick in 2009, the Call of Duty Endowment was born out of the realization that veteran-focused projects often emphasized symbolism, such as creating monuments and naming public parks in honor of veterans, rather than what almost all veterans really needed: tangible resources that would help them find jobs.
-To this day, employment is the top service requested by veterans, but only makes up less than 1/10 of 1% of the US Government’s veteran budget.
+Co-founded by former Activision Blizzard CEO Bobby Kotick in 2009, the Call of Duty Endowment was born out of the realization that veteran-focused projects often emphasized symbolism, such as creating monuments and naming public parks in honor of veterans, rather than what almost all veterans really needed: tangible resources that would help them find jobs.
+To this day, employment is the top service requested by veterans, but only makes up less than 1/10 of 1% of the US Government’s $330 billion veteran budget.

 Finding an effective way to fund this overlooked area of support in the veteran community became imperative to Activision Blizzard.
 Bobby’s vision came to fruition in November 2009, when Activision Blizzard launched the Call of Duty Endowment with a commitment to raise funds and awareness for the issue, and give back to the real-life people that inspire Call of Duty.

 In 2017, the Endowment expanded its support to the United Kingdom, aiming to help veterans find meaningful careers.
 After reaching its goal of placing 100,000 veterans two years ahead of schedule in 2022, the Endowment is committed to placing the next 100,000 veterans.
-As of October 2023, the Endowment has placed more than 125,000 veterans into high-quality, high-paying jobs.
+As of November 2024, the Endowment has placed more than 140,000 veterans into high-quality, high-paying jobs.